-The ONA-Okanagan Nation Alliance wants an exclusive 50-50 management contract for the proposed national park.
+The ONA-Okanagan Nation Alliance wants an exclusive 50-50 management contract for the proposed national park ie) a National Park Reserve.
 The OIB-Osoyoos Indian Band is a member of the ONA.

 The Osoyoos Indian Band owns the bulk of remaining natural valley desert in the South Okanagan.
 Their land has already been used for their impressive winery, resort, golf course and interpretive centre.
-And BC’s newest prison is being built on OIB land.
+And BC’s newest prison was built on OIB land.
 What will the OIB do when it doesn’t have any more land in the valley to use up?
 If the ONA-Okanagan Nation Alliance is granted an exclusive contract to co-manage the proposed national park, will they simply move their developments to the national park?
-Here’s the latest on the racetrack:

 Aside from the ONA-Okanagan Nation Alliance, the biggest proponents of the potential National Park are: